philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 # 10: Making Small-Scale Research Findings Useful

-This is a delightful writeup of some small-scale research that I'm going to pull some examples from here: [https://numinous.productions/ttft/](https://numinous.productions/ttft/)
+Here is a delightful writeup of some small-scale research that I'm going to pull some quotes from here: [https://numinous.productions/ttft/](https://numinous.productions/ttft/)

 Passages like this show a) enthusiasm for the research -- both the question and the in-progress answer, b) humility about the methods and their efficacy, and c) belief in the value of the work, constraints and all: